istio/istio.io/content/docs/setup/kubernetes/multicluster-install/gateways/index.md

 For further details and customization options, refer to the [Installation with Helm](/docs/setup/kubernetes/helm-install/) page.

-Note that the installation steps above assume that you have generated an intermediate CA for each cluster that will be part of the mesh.
+> The installation steps above assume that you have generated an
+> intermediate CA for each cluster that will be part of the mesh.

 ## Enable mTLS globally